 A mugshot, or intake picture, is the photo taken by the police when you are booked into jail.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your name and booking number will be in the photos, and they are stored at the jail.

 How To Get Your Mugshot Removed